Fortune

 by

-Travel SecretI travel almost every week, but in fact I’m not traveling this week and it’s kind of shocking.
-Last week I was in New York for client meetings and to do a Fox Business correspondent gig in the studio instead of remotely.
+Travel SecretI almost every week, but in fact I’m not traveling this week and it’s kind of shocking.
+Last week I was in for client meetings and to do a Fox Business correspondent gig in the studio instead of remotely.
 The week before I was in Massachusetts because my daughter is entering her third year of college.
 Next week I’m in Las at a brand management camp.
-But this week I’m in Miami the whole week.
+But this week I’m in the whole week.

 Figuring out how to hack my travel with tips and techniques has become more than a hobby, it’s almost an obsession.
 In our wedding vows I added to the traditional “better or worse, sickness or health, richer or poorer, only carry-on luggage.”
 I didn’t really—but I threatened to.